 This spins another article on preparing our kids for their primary school journey!

 Discuss, decide and look forward to primary school life

 Things are getting more serious these days.
 I can’t quite tell if it’s the paranoia or the collective pent-up fear of our kids’ failure.
 Or simply parents’ innate nature to want our children to succeed and be the best one can be.

 I’ve to say, this witty piece which outlines the thoughts of a worried mum in Singapore made me nod and laugh at the same time!

 Deciding on a primary school for our kids needs some dose of light-heartedness.
 This whole primary 1 school registration process really isn’t a matter of life and death.
 Perhaps, we are giving ourselves too much pressure?

 As parents, we are there to support our child’s education and learning journey.
 By making informed decisions that work for the family, that would really help ease the daily routine, keep sanity in check and pockets less painful!
 HA!

 At the end of the day, we only wish for our children to have an enjoyable schooling experience with wonderful friends, to be able to work alongside educators who believe in them and are supportive in nurturing their growth and abilities, have sufficient sleep and play, and have happy primary school memories to look back on.

 Oops.
 Did I just wish for too much? >.<

-Parents in primary schoolers, how did you decide on the primary schools for your children?
+Parents with primary schoolers, how did you choose and decide on the primary schools for your children?
+Hope the primary 1 school registration process went well for you too!
 Do share some enlightening insights below! :)